Could TransDigm Be The Valeant Of The Aerospace Industry?

 So, Where's TransDigm's Stock With a Bit of Scrutiny?

 We start with Wall Street's consensus model for TransDigm.
-Using the analysts numbers who base their models on raising prices, we get to a valuation of $166 a share if they are merely pre-empted from further price raises... this has nothing to do with rolling back any prior ones.
+Using the analysts' numbers who base their models on raising prices, we get to a valuation of $166 a share if they are merely preempted from further price raises... this has nothing to do with rolling back any prior ones.

-The ugly underbelly of TransDigm's business is that aggressive year-over-year price increases are the only thing shielding TransDigm from revealing negative organic growth of close to -10%.
-Any combination of U.S. Government pressure and/or OEM's pressing on their own supply chains will expose their business to actual gross revenue contraction and a devastating cut in EPS, followed by multiple contraction.
+The ugly underbelly of TransDigm's business is that aggressive year-over-year price increases are the only thing shielding the company from revealing negative organic growth of close to -10%.
+Any combination of U.S. government pressure and/or OEMs pressing on their own supply chains will expose the company's business to actual gross revenue contraction and a devastating cut in EPS, followed by multiple contraction.

 This Model Changes Nothing Except Zero Price Increases!

-Consider this: If TransDigm were to operate with the same EBIDTA margins as HEICO, their next closest competitor on EBITDA margin, which is still double that of the rest of their peer group, its EPS falls 85% and the stock is $40 a share.
-We do not even project the margin compression that would be inflicted on TransDigm if, and when, they experience this type of pricing pressure.
+Consider this: If TransDigm were to operate with the same EBIDTA margins as HEICO (NYSE:HEI), its next closest competitor on EBITDA margin, which is still double that of the rest of its peer group, its EPS falls 85% and the stock is $40 a share.
+We do not even project the margin compression that would be inflicted on TransDigm if and when it experiences this type of pricing pressure.
 That would tank the share price to even lower levels.

 Note: In the past 18 months, nothing has fundamentally changed for Valeant as a company, beyond a torrent of negative news coverage.
-Their pharmaceuticals are still sold worldwide.
-Bausch and Lomb is still the premier e name in eye care.
+Its pharmaceuticals are still sold worldwide.
+Bausch & Lomb is still the premier e name in eye care.
 What has really changed is the stock price.
 Wall Street is now forced to deal with the company's inability to raise prices while being burdened with extreme debt levels.

 We add that our commentary of "firing employees and raising prices" is not just Citron's narrative, but is also the subject of lawsuits of companies TransDigm has acquired.
 Organic growth goes down, profits go up.
 TransDigm was sued in 2011 by the seller of Dukes Aerospace for raising prices, cutting headcount aggressively, and causing Dukes to get pushed out of programs that required future R&D.